What is bowel incontinence?

 Bowel incontinence, also known as fecal incontinence, can make routine outings fraught with anxiety.
-It can mean always looking for the nearest restroom, bringing a change of clothes everywhere you go and fear of engaging in social activities.
+Often patients will feel the urge to have a bowel movement but will not have time to make it to a restroom.
+This means you’re always looking for the nearest restroom, bringing a change of clothes everywhere you go and fear of engaging in social activities.

 How common are bowel control problems?